 This healthy banoffee dessert is absolutely delicious and is a great sweet treat if you’re watching the calories or sugar in your diet.
-It provides a massive 17g of protein and yet is only 212 calories with none of the ‘bad’ fats and high sugar of the real version.
+It provides a decent 13g of protein and fewer than calories with none of the ‘bad’ fats and high sugar of the real version.
 As it’s full of protein it’s very filling too, so will keep you satisfied for longer!

 Here are my ingredients :